AaltoSciComp/python-for-scicomp/pandas.rst

                        'D': np.random.randn(8),
                        'E': np.random.randn(8)})

-Then there are many ways to operate on dataframes.
-We will look at a few examples of joining and splitting dataframes, applying functions and grouping data in dataframes, in order to get a feeling of what's possible and what the use cases can be.
+There are many ways to operate on dataframes.
+Let's look at a few examples in order to get a feeling of what's possible and what the use cases can be.

 We can easily split and concatenate or append dataframes::